Goldent00thbrush/GoodReadsRecommender/readme.md

 ## Features/Components
 -	A Good Reads web scrapper
 o	Uses the selenium package along with the chrome driver to scrape the scrollable Good Reads library.
--	A What Should I read next
+-	A What Should I read next web scrapper.
 -	A SMTP server
 ## Status
 The project is done.
 It took around 16 hours to develop (4 hours per week for 4 weeks).